alecasgari/elementor-jetformbuilder-form-submission-loading-animation/README.md

 *   **Customizable:** Easily tailor the appearance of the loading overlay to match your website's design.

 ## Installation and Usage
+Before start the steps add an `html` field to the button of your desigend form with JetFormBuilder

 1.  **HTML:** Add the following HTML snippets to your Elementor popup:
     *   **Loading Overlay (inside the popup):**